Frequently Asked Questions

 The winner of the Historic Competition is recognised as the overall rally winner.

-What is the Challenge Trophy for modern 2WD cars?+
+What is the Challenge Trophy?

 In many cases, it is now more cost-effective to build a modern 2WD rally car than to construct a pre-1985 car to CoD standard.